Skip to main content

 By filling this form, you agree that Oxfam Australia may contact you about your request.
 You consent to Oxfam Australia collecting and handling your personal information in accordance with its privacy policy.
 If you have any questions, please email us at enquire@oxfam.org.au or call 1800 088 110

-Join us in calling on the government to Make Tax Fair:
+Sign the petition and join us in calling on the government to:

-Today, extreme wealth is growing exponentially while nearly 700 million people still live in extreme poverty
+Today, extreme wealth is growing exponentially while 3.5 billion people live under the poverty line

 Around the world, in the wake of the COVID-19 pandemic, the Russian war on Ukraine and in the midst of a cost-of-living crisis, more people are going hungry and struggling with rising prices, while real wages are declining.
 People living in extreme poverty are being hit the hardest.